openshift/federation-dev/README-ocp4.md

 In order to deploy the operator, we are going to use `Operator Hub` within the OCP4 Web Console.

 The KubeFed operator supports two modes of operation: namespace scoped and cluster scoped.
 This guide will walk through federating a single namespace.
-For cluster-scoped, see [README-ocp4-cs.md]
+For a cluster-scoped guide, [click here](README-ocp4-cs.md)

 1. Login into `cluster1` web console as `kubeadmin` user.
    1. Login details are reported by the installer in the file `auth/kubeadmin-password`.